Former visiting scholars and student researchers

 Former visiting scholars at AMIS

-Albert Mora holds a PhD in Sociology, has one degree in Sociology and another one in Social Work, all of them coursed at the University of Valencia.
-He has worked in several non-governmental organizations and some public administrations, such as Doctors of the World in the Valencian Community (where he was the coordinator of the Center for Health and Social care for Immigrant People) or the CeiMigra Foundation (where he was head of the Intercultural Citizenship School).
+Albert Mora holds a PhD in Sociology and has one degree in Sociology and another one in Social Work, all of them coursed at the University of Valencia.
+He has worked in several non-governmental organizations and some public administrations, such as Doctors of the World in the Valencian Community (where he was the coordinator of the Center for Health and Social Care for Immigrant People) or the CeiMigra Foundation (where he was head of the Intercultural Citizenship School).
 He has also worked as a practitioner trainer in the field of migration, cultural diversity management, interculturalism, and citizenship participation

 Currently, he teaches sociology, methods and techniques of social research, and cooperation development at the Department of Sociology and Social Anthropology of the University of Valencia (Spain).
 He is a member of the Human Rights Institute of the University of Valencia and has been a researcher on different projects funded by the Spanish Government.

-He has been visiting scholar at the Andean Program of Human Rights (Andean University Simón Bolivar of Ecuador, 2010), the Centre for Advanced Migration Studies (University of Copenhagen, 2017) and the Research Unit on Citizenship and Integration (Aarhus University, 2018).
+He has been a visiting scholar at the Andean Program of Human Rights (Andean University Simón Bolivar of Ecuador, 2010), the Centre for Advanced Migration Studies (University of Copenhagen, 2017) and the Research Unit on Citizenship and Integration (Aarhus University, 2018).

-From September to December 2021 Albert will be a Visiting Scholar at AMIS.
+From September to December 2021, Albert will be a Visiting Scholar at AMIS.

 Annika Lindberg holds a PhD in sociology and is joining AMIS as a visiting postdoctoral researcher (funded by the Swiss National Science Foundation) from 2020-21.